We can help prevent you from further suffering now.

-Bullying or harassment in the workplace can involve groups of people or be between two individuals which in our experience it usually is.
+Bullying or harassment in the workplace can involve groups of people or in our experience usually between two individuals.
 It could be apparent or subtle in nature and/or it may be constant or a solitary incident.
 This does not have to be face to face but can also occur in written communications, by phone or via email.

 There are a number of employment regulations in the UK which provide for employee protection against bullying or harassment in the workplace.
 Bullying and harassment is behavior that makes someone feel intimidated or offended.